Licensure

 - Pass the Architect Registration Examination® (ARE®)

-- Obtain a National Council of Architectural Registration Board (NCARB) Certificate
+- Obtain a National Council of Architectural Registration Board (NCARB) Certificate (optional)

 This process can take several years to complete.

-Financial Aspects: Tuition and Supplies
+Financial Aspects: Tuition & Supplies

+The financial cost of an architecture degree will depend on the school and program you choose.
 Books, studio supplies, and software can also cost anywhere from $2,000 to $4,000 annually.

 That said, many universities offer scholarships and assistantships to help with costs, including: